 Most settlements are paid in a lump sum.
 However, the insurance company might agree to a structured settlement instead.
 Structured settlements are typically used when a worker has serious injuries that are permanently disabling and require long-term care.
 Instead of a single lump sum payment, you might receive payments each month, annually, or every few years.

 Typically, insurance companies demand a “full and final” settlement of your claim.
 This means you’ll be giving up all rights to your workers’ comp claim, including future medical care.
 In other words, you won’t be able to ask for more money if your condition gets worse later on.

 Occasionally, the insurance company will agree to a more limited settlement.
 For example, it might agree to settle your disability benefits, but continue to pay for your future medical treatment.
-However, these limited settlements are relatively rare, because insurance companies would rather close out cases and cut costs.
+However, these limited settlements are relatively rare, because insurance companies would rather close out cases.

 The State Board of Workers’ Compensation in Georgia must approve all workers’ comp settlements.
 The approval processes for liability and non-liability settlements are relatively similar.
 Once you and the insurance company agree on the terms of your settlement, you will need to file documents with the board, which might include: